alecheckert/quot/README.md

 # quot
-A simple GUI to compare spot detection methods in single molecule tracking data.
+A simple GUI to compare spot detection and tracking methods in single molecule tracking data.

 ## Install